 Landlords in Florida have certain legal obligations they must adhere to under federal laws.
 Whether you’re just getting started or are looking to learn more, here’s an overview of the Florida Landlord-Tenant laws.

 Required Landlord Disclosures Under Florida Law

 When renting out a property in Florida, there are certain disclosures that you must make to your tenant before they can sign the lease or rental agreement.
 The disclosures are as follows:

-A landlord must advise their tenant of their identity or the identity of the person authorized to act on their behalf.
+A Florida landlord must advise their tenant of their identity or the identity of the person authorized to act on their behalf.

 Presence of Radon Gas

 Dangerous levels of radon gas have been found in some buildings in Florida.
 When inhaled, radon gas can cause cellular changes in lung tissue that can eventually lead to lung cancer.
-So, before a tenant can lease then dwelling unit, the landlord must provide them with a notice about the potential presence of radon gas under Florida law.
+So, before a tenant can lease then dwelling unit, the landlord must provide them with notices about the potential presence of radon gas under Florida landlord-tenant law.